JarlMorgennebel/homelab/stalwart/OPNSense+os-caddy+Adguar+Docker-Howto.md

  - Configure "cname" for "autodiscover.mydomain.de" to "mail.mydomain.de"
  - Configure "cname" for "mta-sts.mydomain.de" to "mail.mydomain.de"

-Wait for DNS updates (multiple hours)
+Wait for DNS updates to propagate (up multiple hours)

 ## OPNSense